DMI API Tutorial#

 df.head() # Print the first five rows of the DataFrame

-type id geometry.type geometry.coordinates properties.parameterId properties.created properties.value properties.observed properties.stationId geometry
+type id geometry.type geometry.coordinates properties.parameterId properties.created properties.value properties.observed properties.stationId

 The timestamps strings can be converted to a datetime object using the pandas to_datetime function.